Trying to save money and eat at home more? This menu plan of cheap easy meals on a budget that our family of 6 enjoyed will help!

 - Fetch Rewards (use referral code GE0EG to get 2,000 free points!)

-– This one is the absolute easiest to use…you just scan your receipt and that’s it.
-I’ve only used it for a couple of week and I already have earned $9 in Amazon gift cards!
+– This one is the absolute easiest to use…you just scan your receipt and that’s it- they will figure out if you buy qualifying items.
+I’ve only used it for a couple of weeks and I already have earned $9 in Amazon gift cards!

 Now…onto the menu details!